Hydramata/hydramata.github.com/_drafts/vision-statement.md

 	- Article
 	- Video/Audio
 	- Software
-- Some works may reference external content instead of or in addition to containing files.
 - It should be easy for an implementer to be able to add work types.
-- upload a variety of files
+- Works can reference external content.
+- Works can contain one or more files.
-	- wide variety of files should be supported for works mentioned above to be downloaded by end user
+	- Files of any type can be uploaded to Hydramata, associated with a work, and be downloaded by an end user.
-	- no specialized viewers are included; for example you can download files, Hydramata itself will not include the ability to stream media but does not prevent its implementation.
+	- Hydramata will not augment the ability of a web browser to display files; files can downloaded or rendered in the browser when supported.
+Although Hydramata will not include the ability to stream media or include interactive file viewers it will not prevent their implementation.
-	- upload from desktop, cloud services
+	- Files can be uploaded from a User’s computer but will be limited to what can be accommodated by the native browser upload functionality (this has a practical limitation of around .5 Gb)
-	- upload large files wouldn’t happen via browser but could be accommodated by a sys admin (well over 1 GB)
+	- Uploading large files (well over 1 GB) will not be possible could for an end user but could be accommodated by a sys admin.
-	- can be possible to upload more than one file to the same work at once
+	- It will be possible to upload more than one file at a time to a work
+	- Files in cloud services will be able to be transferred to Hydramata.
-- upload a batch of files where an authorized user (such as a sys admin, repo manager) submits a package to create many works at once outside of the UI.
+- An authorized user (such as a sys admin or repo manager) can batch upload files by submitting a package that will create many works at a time.
+This will take place outside of the Hydramata web interface.

-### 4. I need varied terms of use and license agreements for the stuff I’m uploading
+### 4. There will be appropriate terms of use and license agreements for content added to Hydramata.

-- Standard set of options for choosing a license to apply to a work and the files within the work.
-That license chosen is persisted in the repository for auditing purposes.
+- Hydramata will provide a default set of options for licenses that apply to a work and the files within the work.
+The chosen license will be persisted in the repository for auditing purposes.
+- The list of applicable content licenses may differ based on work type.
+- The deposit agreement may differ based on administrative context.
-- I want clear understanding of the terms of use for the repository.
+- The terms of use for the repository will be stated clearly.

 ### 5. I want them to describe stuff